famavott/more-data-structures/README.md

 insert_sort(input_list): Sorts a list, iterating through each index, and then comparing that index's value against all of the indicies less than that index.

 Time Complexity: 0(n^2)

+## Merge Sort

+merge_sort(input_list): Recursively sorts through the first half of the input list, then resursively sorts through the second half.
+The sub-lists are then merged together, in order, to create an output list.

+Time Complexity: 0(n log(n))